fupelaqu/jkinematics/README.md

 ## About

-JKinematics is a lightweight javacsript library, to manage transitions easily within the same html page.
+JKinematics is a lightweight javascript library, to manage transitions easily within the same html page.

 ## Transitions